madisoncarter1234/base/crates/metering/README.md

   feed (for timing metrics) and the flashblocks websocket stream (for inclusion order).
 - **Priority-fee estimator:** Aggregates cached data in ascending priority-fee order to project the fee a bundle must pay to satisfy each resource constraint, including percentile-based recommendations.
+(Core logic implemented; awaiting live data feed.)
 - **`base_meteredPriorityFeePerGas` RPC:** Accepts a TIPS Bundle, meters it locally, and responds with per-resource fee suggestions for each flashblock index plus aggregated min/max guidance for next-block and next-flashblock inclusion.
+Currently returns an error until the ingestion tasks populate the metering cache.

 ## Testing & Observability Plan